88-Pallav/git-begins/README.md

 a.
 When you don't own the repository
 b.
 When you don't have access rights
 c.
 When you have to get your code reviewed.
+d.
+Also when Error "Updates were rejected because the remote contains work that you do not have locally"